Giymo11/TiniBot2.0/README.md

 ## Installation

 Update the `discord-bot-token` to the application.conf file.
-You obtain it by adding an App via [https://discordapp.com/developers/applications/me](Discord Developer Portal).
+You obtain it by adding an App via [Discord Developer Portal](https://discordapp.com/developers/applications/me).

 * Choose "New App"
 * Create and select a new App